zthompson47/tapedeck/README.rst

 This project is a simplified version of Python subprocess control with asynchronous support.
-It is being developed to support a music streaming package which uses ffmpeg and other shell commands to get music from various sources to various destinations.
+It is being developed to support a music streaming package which uses ffmpeg and other shell commands to get music from various sources to various destinations through various channels.

 Logging
 -------